Just because customers won't buy your products or services throughout the year, doesn't necessarily mean your business idea isn't viable

 Sometimes ideas have seasonal appeal.
 If you're lucky, you might be able to generate enough profit not to have to worry too much about income for the rest of the year.
 Alternatively, you might run your business for, say, six or eight months and run another seasonal business for the rest of the year.

 Many of the challenges seasonal businesses face are the same as any other business.
 However, some are unique.
 So what are the golden rules of starting and running a seasonal business?

-You must be sure there’s enough demand for your products or services.
+You must be sure there's enough demand for your products or services that you can generate sufficient income during your peak season.
 If you lack knowledge, carry out some simple market research.
-Ask potential customers whether they would buy from you at the prices you’re thinking of charging.
+Ask potential customers whether they would buy from you at the prices you're thinking of charging.
 If so, what would they buy, how much would they buy and when?
 Find out also what competition you face and try to set yourself apart.
 Markets change, so your knowledge must remain current.

 Seasonal businesses must often work harder to promote themselves, often simply to remind customers they're there.
 To hit the ground running, you've got to leave enough time for your publicity and advertising to attract punters.
 When it comes to marketing, proper planning prevents poor performance, so create a plan.
 You must also commit enough time and money to marketing and use all channels that could bring you sales.